Order Types

 Stop Orders

 "Wait for the breakout."
 You place a Buy Stop above the current market price.
 You are telling the broker: "Only buy if the price breaks through this resistance level."
 It confirms momentum before entry.
+Advanced breakout utilities like Bullcharge automate this process entirely, eliminating human hesitation.

 The Stop Loss